forseti-security/forseti-security/_docs/guides/forseti-security-best-practices.md

  * **Forseti Security Service Account** (required): Used by all core modules of the program to provide basic inventory, scanning, and enforcement actions.
  * **GSuite Groups Inventory Service Account** (optional): Used to inventory GSuite Groups and their members.
+Forseti IAM explain requires this to be enabled.
  * **IAM Explain Service Account** (optional): Used to provide IAM explain functionality.